instructure/instructure-ui/docs/getting-started/contributing.md

 1. Update the relevant `package.json` file.
 Make sure to retain the `^` semver range.
 1. Run `yarn bootstrap` and commit the result.

-### Adding packages
+### Adding a package

 1. Run `yarn generate:package` and choose a name for your package (use "kebab" case (dashes), e.g. 'my-package').
-1. If you will have React components in your package, import them in `packages/__docs__/components.js`.
 1. Add an alias for your package in `packages/__docs__/resolve.js`.
-1. Kill the dev server (if you had it running), and run `yarn dev` to pick up the new package.
+1. Stop the dev server (if you have it running), and run `yarn dev` to pick up the new package.
 1. Visit [http://localhost:8080](http://localhost:8080) in a browser.
-You should see your package and its components listed in the docs.
+You should see your package listed in the docs.
-1. Start making changes to your components and watch them update in the browser automatically.

-### Adding components
+### Adding a component

-1. Run `yarn generate:component` and choose a name and package for your component (use Pascal case, e.g. 'MyComponent').
+1. Run `yarn generate:component` and choose a name for your component (use Pascal case: e.g., 'MyComponent').
-1. Import/export your component in `packages/[package]src/components/index.js`.
+1. Choose to create a new package for your component, add it to an existing package, or create the component with no package.
+1. If you created a new package for your component, an export for the component will automatically be added to `packages/[package]/src/components/index.js`.
+If you're adding your component to an existing package, you will need to add the export manually.
+1. Run `yarn bootstrap` to generate the `es` and `lib` directories for your component.
-1. Add the component to `packages/__docs__/components.js`.
+1. Add your component to `packages/__docs__/components.js`.
-1. Add an alias for your package in `packages/__docs__/resolve.js`.
+1. If you created a new package for your component, add an alias for it in `packages/__docs__/resolve.js`.
+1. If you added your component to an existing package, confirm that the component's dependencies are listed in the package's `package.json`.
-1. Kill the dev server (if you had it running), and run `yarn dev` to pick up the new component.
+1. Stop the dev server (if you have it running), and run `yarn dev` to pick up the new component.
 1. Visit [http://localhost:8080](http://localhost:8080) in a browser.
 You should see your component listed in the docs.
-1. Start making changes to your component and watch it update in the browser automatically.
+1. Start making changes to your component, and watch it update in the browser automatically.

 ### Proposing API changes